We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Concussions are a type of traumatic brain injury caused by a blow to the head or a rapid change in head movement, such as from a jarring collision during rafting.

 Symptoms can range from mild (headaches, dizziness) to severe (loss of consciousness, confusion).
-Immediate medical care is crucial for suspected concussions.

 Hypothermia